5 Tips for Becoming Healthier as a Family

 Not only does cycling is a low-impact workout that can help your joint mobility and your heart, but you’ll be spending time with the people you love the most.
 You’ll also reap the benefits of being outside.
 Just don’t forget the sunscreen.

 Stay away from screens

-Limit kids' TV, computer, and video game time to one or two hours each day.
-And remember, kids imitate their parents, so set a good example and minimize your screen time too.
+Limit kids' TV, computer, and video game time to only one or two hours each day.
+Keep in mind that kids imitate their parents.
+Set a good example and minimize your screen time too.